Visiting Andy Warhol’s Grave

 “I never understood why when you died, you didn’t just vanish, and everything could just keep going on the way it was only you just wouldn’t be there.
 I always thought I’d like my own tombstone to be blank.
 No epitaph and no name.
 Well, actually, I’d like it to say “figment.”

-The gravesite is adorned with his signature Campbell’s soup cans, Coke bottles, pop culture images, flowers, notes and other gifts throughout the year.
-In typical Andy fashion, the gravesite is now recorded 24/7 on EarthCam (watch a live feed here: http://www.warhol.org/figment/).
-Also, an ongoing art project titled “Figments: Conversations with Andy” by Madelyn Roehrig, takes place at the site.
+An ongoing art project titled “Figments: Conversations with Andy” by Madelyn Roehrig, takes place at the site.
 A folder of paper and markers remains next to the grave where visitors can write notes to Andy.
-Roehrig collects these notes and posts them on the Facebook group, “Conversations With Andy”.
+Roehrig collects these notes and posts them on the Facebook group titled “Conversations With Andy”.
 These efforts have helped to fulfill Warhol’s wish of his life's work continuing after his death.
 What would otherwise be an unimpressive gravestone in a dull cemetery overlooking a busy road, far from his adopted New York City has become a colorful patch of land in an unlikely spot where Andy’s work continues to inspire the hundreds fans who make the trip to see him each year.

 On his birthday, Roehrig throws a party around the gravestone where all are invited to participate and celebrate the life of this unique artist.
 His parents’ equally modest grave sits directly behind his, Andrej and Julia Warhola.
 Their gravestone is finely decorated as well but its offerings consist mostly of flowers.
 They take a back seat to their famous son but are still able to spend eternity looking after him.

 Though in both life and death you don’t always get what you want, sometimes other people can give you what you want.
 In Andy Warhol’s case, his fans recognized the impact that he made on the world and helped to make their hero the “figment” that he desired to be.
-It is important to recognize people’s wishes, and visiting Warhol’s grave offers a burst of color in a mundane world and the continuation of one’s legacy after they are gone with the help of those who they have impacted.
+It is important to recognize people’s wishes, and visiting Warhol’s grave offers the visitor a burst of color in a mundane surrounding and the continuation of his legacy long after he has gone.
 It is not just about putting silly trinkets on a slab of stone; it is about granting wishes and honoring an artist's life.
 It may not be the tribute that he asked for, but it's a tribute that gives back what he put out into the world.